-The following use case provides an example of map enrichment achieved using HERE data.
-In this use case, the goal is to create an updated map data product using a combination of data from fleet vehicles and HERE data, both standard and premium, all while ensuring that updated map data is available to the fleet vehicles.
+The following use case provides an example of map enrichment, which is implemented using HERE data.
+In this use case, the goal is to create an updated map data product, using a combination of both standard and premium data from fleet vehicles and HERE data.

 AS AN OEM Engineering Lead,

 I WANT Updated speed sign information based on sensor observations from my fleet vehicles, including:

 Hourly, for my internal management reporting through my application

 Daily, to provide map updates to my fleet of vehicles using my vehicle backend web service

 SO THAT My customers with connected vehicles can receive accurate and timely speed warnings and optimized routing information.

 The following figure shows a solution workflow consisting of the components involved in this use case.